-CUD Launches Msc In Environmental Artificial Intelligence To Power AI-Driven Sustainability
+CUD launches MSc in Environmental Artificial Intelligence to power AI-driven sustainability

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) New degree addresses rising global demand for AI-enabled sustainability expertise
+(MENAFN- The Loop) New degree addresses rising global demand for AI-enabled sustainability expertise

+Canadian University Dubai (CUD) has announced the launch of a pioneering Master of Science in Environmental Artificial Intelligence (MScEAI) program to address the growing global demand for technology-enabled sustainability solutions.
+The program will support the development of advanced practitioners in the field to meet the talent needs of one of the fastest-evolving interdisciplinary sectors.

+Housed within the School of Health Sciences & Psychology, the new program is designed to equip students with the skills to harness AI and tackle complex challenges related to climate change, resource management, and environmental monitoring.
+The launch reflects CUD’s strategic commitment to developing future-focused programs that address industry needs.
+The program also aligns with national and international priorities, including the UAE’s sustainability agenda and the United Nations Sustainable Development Goals, supporting the development of research, innovation, and evidence-based decision-making.

 Legal Disclaimer: